nemuelw/InstaChat/README.md

 npm install
 ```

-- Navigate to the frontend directory and run this command to install dependencies
+- Navigate to the backend directory and run this command to install dependencies

 ```
 npm install